dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 Binary backups are full backups of Dgraph that are backed up directly to cloud storage such as Amazon S3 or any Minio storage backend.
-Backups can also be saved to an on-premise network file system shared by all alpha instances.
+Backups can also be saved to an on-premise network file system shared by all Alpha servers.
 These backups can be used to restore a new Dgraph cluster to the previous state from the backup.
 Unlike [exports]({{< relref "deploy/dgraph-administration.md#exporting-database" >}}), binary backups are Dgraph-specific and can be used to restore a cluster quickly.